Master of Physician Assistant

 Where are clinical rotation sites located?

-We offer our students a wide variety of experiences in various types of clinical settings, including hospitals, small and medium size clinics, private offices and rural opportunities.
+We offer our students a wide variety of experiences in various types of clinical settings, including hospitals, small and medium-sized clinics, private offices, and rural opportunities.
 Our clinical team assigns those locations with input from each accepted student.
 Clinical rotation assignments are subject to availability at the time of assignment.

 What is the cost of tuition?